Famous "Catographer" Shares Some of the Meanest-Looking Cat Portraits, and They Are Adorably Terrifying

 15. Jacobi teased that a cat mugshot calendar is in the works for those who can't get enough of these lovable angry creatures.

-Dr. Mikel Delgado, a cat behavior researcher, highlights that cats have distinct personalities similar to humans.
+A cat behavior researcher highlights that cats have distinct personalities similar to humans.
 Her work emphasizes the importance of recognizing these traits when interacting with cats.

 Delgado suggests that understanding your cat’s individual personality can lead to better communication and a more harmonious relationship.
 For instance, some cats may appreciate space and independence, while others may crave affection.
 Tailoring your approach based on these differences can greatly enhance your connection with your feline friends.